 Then: Formed from the ashes of quirky indie noiseniks Daisy Chainsaw, and fronted by the bewitching, enigmatic and… let’s say ‘kooky’… Katie Jane Garside, London alt. rockers Queenadreena were an intriguing bunch, splicing art-rock, gothic rock, post-punk and alt. metal into a dark sonic melange which frankly was always going to be a hard sell.

-Now: Queenadreena, you may not be surprised to learn, never became household names, though Pretty Like Drugs, their single from 2002’s fine Drink Me album, remains A Tune.
-Guitarist Crispin can now be found on the London gig circuit with The Dogbones, while a fourth album from Ms Garside’s Ruby Throat project may well emerge later this year.
+Now: Queenadreena, you may not be surprised to learn, never became household names, though Pretty Like Drugs, their single from 2002’s fine Drink Me album, remains a tune.
+Guitarist Crispin was briefly found on the London gig circuit with The Dogbones until 2015, while the last album that emerged from Ms Garside’s Ruby Throat project was 2017's Baby Darling Taporo.

 Then: Much like Disturbed, Illinois quartet Mudvayne didn’t get the easiest ride in the snarky UK metal press, largely because of their undeniably foolish pseudonyms and a er, ‘bold’ and colourful face-painted image, but their 2000 album L.D.
 50, which occupied a niche somewhere between early mentors Slipknot and Tool, struck a chord with fans.
 Intelligent, inventive and idiosyncratic, their cult appeal broadened with 2002’s more sophisticated The End Of All Things To Come.

 Now: Yep, you’ve guessed it, ‘on hiatus’ (since 2010) and a reunion seemingly unlikely.
 Frontman Kud – sorry, Chad Gray – now fronts Hellyeah, who also featured guitarist Gurrg – sorry, Greg Tribbett (aka ‘The Humbug’) – until 2014.
 There was a reunion of sorts when Greg and drummer sPaG – Matthew McDonough – formed Audiotopsy, which like their former band was a lot better than the name suggested.